huntergps/handbook-docs/Fuse/03 - UI Components.md

 				StretchMode="UniformToFill" />
 	</Panel>

-This `Image` will appear to be 300pt wide and tall, as the `Panel` doesn't clip children to its bounds. <!-- TODO: This really should have a screenshot. -->
+This `Image` will appear to be 300pt wide and tall, as the `Panel` doesn't clip children to its bounds.

 If you intent to have the `Image` clip to its parent size, simply add $(ClipToBounds) to the `Panel`: